Better together

 The client arc

-One record, six milestones — walk it yourself
+One record, eight milestones — walk it yourself

 Follow a single engagement through the family.
 Click a stage (or "Next act") and watch the client record travel — the same record at every step, never exported, never re-typed.